hypermodeinc/modus/tools/keygen/README.md

 ## Usage

-You must have Go installed locally.
+You must have Go v1.25 or newer installed locally.
 We currently do not release this tool as a binary.

+You can run it in one of two ways:

-From the `/tools/keygen` directory, run the utility via: `go run .`
+- Clone this repo, then from the `/tools/keygen` directory, run the utility via: `go run .`
+- Install it with `go install github.com/hypermodeinc/modus/tools/keygen@latest` then run `keygen`

-The output will contain the following:
+The keygen tool will print the following items to stdout:

 - A JSON encoded object containing an RSA public key, suitable for passing to `MODUS_PEMS`
 - A JWT token that is signed with that key, having a 1 year expiration date and no other claims,